 Looking for the best dog deterrent on the market?
 Want to protect your kids or your loved ones against dog attacks?
 You’re in luck since, in this guide, we’ll cover all best dog repellents worth buying.
 You’ll learn how they work and which types are well worth shopping for.
 We’ll also review the TOP 11 Best Dog Repellents: Sprays and Deterrent Devices, among which are strong and reliable repellers against stray dogs, and mild, non-aggressive pet correction deterrents that would keep your neighbor’s dog barking at bay.

-- What is a dog repellent and why you need one?
+- What is a dog repellent and how it works

 - Types of dog repellents